ggggggggg/Physical.jl/README.md

 1.0e6 ± 1.0001999800039988e6 m²
 ```
 Planned features: LaTex printing in iJulia, a function that guesses a nice ways to simplifiy the units.
 Maximally accurate fundamental units from CODATA.
 Round properly when displaying Uncertain numbers.

+Feel free to start issue if you have any problems or questions or just want to get in contact with me.